 Sometimes contractual disputes arise despite the party’s best efforts.
-In those situations, it is critical to retain experienced attorneys.
-When faced with litigation or arbitration, your attorney will explain to you what the claims are, how strong your position is and the different strategies for approaching the problem.
-Your attorneys will present you with various options that will allow you to make decisions based upon your individualized situation and needs.
+In those situations, it is critical to retain experienced healthcare business and contract attorneys.
+When faced with litigation or arbitration, your attorney will explain to you what the claims are, how strong your position is, and the different strategies for approaching the problem.
+Your attorney will present you with various options that will allow you to make decisions based upon your individualized situation and needs.

-The attorneys at Chapman Law Group have years of experience in reviewing and interpreting confidentiality agreements and clauses.
+The healthcare-based business attorneys at Chapman Law Group have years of experience in reviewing and interpreting confidentiality agreements and clauses for healthcare practices and licensed healthcare professionals.
 We are familiar with the applicable legal standards for interpreting contractual provisions under state law.
 We will draft or analyze your confidentiality agreement a timely and thorough manner considering all of the latest legal developments.
-We also will answer all of your questions and equip you with all of the information you need to make the right decisions for your situation.
+And we will answer all of your questions and equip you with all of the information you need to make the right decisions for your situation.

 At Chapman Law Group, we have worked with many doctors’ offices, pain care management firms, regulated facilities, dentist and ophthalmologist practices, and other health care practitioners on their contract-related matters.
 With four national offices — Detroit; Miami; Sarasota, Florida; and Los Angeles/Southern California — we’re here to help with confidentiality matters on your healthcare employment contracts.

 REMINDER: The attorneys at Chapman Law Group DO NOT represent licensed health care professionals for standard employment law matters such as retaliation/wrongful discharge, workplace harassment, Family Medical Leave Act (FMLA), Americans with Disabilities Act (ADA), employment discrimination, and wage/hour disputes.
 If your case involves any of these, you will need to contact a different attorney or law firm whose focus is solely on employment.